Why this matters

 Vermont cottage food — your questions answered.

-Do I need to register to sell in Vermont?
+Do you need a license to sell food in Vermont?

 Vermont cottage food laws: what is the short version?

 Vermont requires cottage food registry before selling cottage food.
 The annual gross sales cap is $30,000.
-Vermont allows online orders, in-state shipping, seller delivery for cottage food sellers in the current data.
+Vermont allows online orders, in-state shipping, seller delivery for cottage food sellers.

-Do I need a cottage food cottage food registry in Vermont?
+Do I need a cottage food license or permit in Vermont?

 Yes.
 Vermont requires cottage food registry before selling cottage food.
 Check the official state source before selling because local zoning, food safety training, or label rules may still apply.